Legislation, policy and other management initiatives for shorebirds and other waterbirds

 Nature Conservation Act 1992

 The Nature Conservation Act 1992 (NCA) is the state legislation that provides for the protection of biota in Queensland.
-There are associated lists of wildlife in the Nature Conservation (Wildlife) Regulation 2006 of presumed extinct, endangered, vulnerable, near threatened and of least concern species.
+There are associated lists of wildlife in the Nature Conservation (Animals) Regulation 2020 of extinct, extinct in the wild, critically endangered, endangered, vulnerable, near threatened and of least concern species.
 The management intent for species is stated in the Regulation and includes the investigation and monitoring of populations, the formulation of management plans, habitat protection, impact assessment and mitigation, education measures, and a cooperative approach with other governments and the public.

 Other legislation and strategies